warren-fisher/daltimetable/README.md

 - Class names not fitting properly within class 'box'
 - Responsiveness
 - Accessibility of the time display table (perhaps not possible)
-- When viewing a share link classes are not drawn immediately (sometimes, cant reproduce)
+- When viewing a share link classes are not drawn immediately (must refresh page once first)

 ## Dependancies
 Dependancies are incomplete.
 Planning to fix later